Diabetic Macular Oedema is a complication of diabetes and the most common cause behind sight loss in people with diabetes.

 Managing Daily Living

-Loss of central vision through DMO can be very frustrating and can greatly affect everyday life.
-You can make your remaining vision more comfortable by wearing lenses that block UV and blue light and that reduce glare, and by wearing a hat with a brim or visor to shade eyes from direct sunlight.
+Loss of central vision through DMO can be very frustrating and can greatly affect your everyday life.
 Even if you are having treatment for DMO, it is important to know what to do if you reach a stage where you begin to struggle with daily tasks:

 - Improve the lighting at home and work.
 A person with normal sight needs three times as much light at 65 as they did when they were 21.
 A person with DMO will need even more.
 Control glare and keep general lighting levels bright and even.